Priyanshukumar23/NGO-Awareness-Webpage-InAmigos/README.md

 ### 📈 Impact
 Displays key statistics related to volunteers, beneficiaries, causes, and outreach using animated counters.

+### 🧠 AI Insights
+Detailed analysis and trends on how AI tools and full-stack mentorship are bridging the digital divide, complete with a downloadable PDF report.

 ### 📷 Gallery
 Visual representation of activities and community engagement.